ember-learn/guides-source/guides/release/routing/defining-your-routes.md

+When you create new routes in your app, users can visit different URLs and see the content of each page.

 When your application starts, the router matches the current URL to the _routes_ that you've defined.
 The routes, in turn, are responsible for displaying templates, loading data, and setting up application state.